REVEALED: Coach Melis Medo explains why he left Sofapaka after only seven matches | Goal.com

 Medo added, “The players did not like my exit, I received at least ten calls from some of the players, who did not want me to quit but I have already made the decision.
 I was sabotaged since day one and kept on fighting.

-"A player misses training and comes during match day, and you are told to field him or even you are told field players out of position.
+"A player misses training and comes during match day, and you are told to field him or even you are ordered to field players out of position.
 I am very relieved now that I have left the club and I wish them all the best in the entire season.”

 Asked on his next move, Medo said, “I don’t know what next for now, I am just at home and relaxing but one thing is for sure, I don’t want to leave Kenya.
 This is my home and we will see what comes up next and if any good chance arises, I will sit down with the team and talk.”